MecanicalDragon/obsidian_programming/Java/JMM/Memory Leaks.md

 **Memory Leak** is a situation when objects are not needed anymore but are still referred to, and GC cannot remove them.
-Memory Leak reasons:<br>
+Memory Leak reasons:

 - static fields live unless classloader of the class becomes eligible for GC
 - not closed resources consume memory
 - improper *equals()* and *hashCode()* methods in HashMap